rmartin11/Hello-World/README.md

 <p align="center"><img src ="https://github.com/achaljhawar/Hello-World/blob/master/assets/image%205.JPG"</p>

 ### ✨The first 70,000 developers to complete 4 pull requests will receive a limited edition Hacktoberfest T-shirt 👚 and some stickers as well.✨.And I will make a webpage mentioning all the amazing contributors.
-### 🌟 Star the repo it helps and don't forget to share it with others.

 # Our Goal